osamaqureshi/NLP-for-Urdu/Language Model/ngram/README.md

-Python notebook provides a brief guide to developing Unigram, Bigram, Trigram, and generic NGram with smoothing and backoff Language Models.
+`NGram Language Model.ipynb` notebook provides a brief guide to developing Unigram, Bigram, Trigram, and generic NGram with smoothing and backoff Language Models.